outsinre/outsinre.github.com/_posts/2019-11-30-terminal-shell-sed.md

 With Shell, we can _suspend_ the current _job_ to background with `Ctrl-Z`.
 On the contratry, `fg` put the first background job _foreground_ running again.
 Alternatively, `bg` send the job running background instead of suspending it.
 To start a program running in background, we can append `&` to program like `program-name &`.
 Different Shells may have different syntax to manage jobs.

 Job is distinct from _process_, but both of them relate to _program_.
 A program is a static executable binary while a process is a running program.
 Job is only meaningful to Shell.
 Jobs refer to a _pipeline_ of processes that run interactively.
 For example, `ls | head` launches two processes but the pipeline defines a single job.
 Therefore, a job of Shell corresponds to a _process group_ of OS.

-A _daemon_ does not belong to job as it _detach_es from Shell and gets out of Shell management.
-Process suspended or running in background belong to job.
-Putting a job background allows starting another job as the Shell is _release_d.

 Shell assign each job a job ID apart from process PID assigned by the OS.
 To list existing jobs, just run `jobs -l` like:

 ```bash
 user@tux ~ $ sleep 300 &